Inglis Drever: National Hunt racing

 He did, however, return to the track and reclaimed 'The World Hurdle' crown in both 2007 and 2008.
 In 2008, he was the oldest horse at the time to win The World/Stayers Hurdle.
 He was ridden by three different jockeys on all three of his Cheltenham Festival wins.

+The 10-year-old retired from racing in January 2009.
+Found lying in a field at his owner’s home, the horse underwent surgery for a serious bout of colic the following day, but had to be euthanized.
+16 October 2009.

 Pedigree

 Retirement and death

 Inglis Drever picked up a leg injury in the 'Long Distance Hurdle' at Newbury in November 2008.
 His trainer, Howard Johnson, had reported him to be recovering well.
 However, in January 2009, Inglis Drever was retired as a result of this injury.

 He was euthanised after suffering a bout of colic on 16 October 2009.